Ronan-H/md5/overview.md

 a36764134107d0fe6c80bc7fa696fb16  test_input/smb_coin.wav
 ```

+## Option: --hash
-After that, the user is free to enter any string they want into the console (arbitrarily limited to 1000 characters) to produce the MD5 hash of that string.
+If the ```--hash``` option is given, or if no option is given, the user can enter any string they want into the console (arbitrarily limited to 1000 characters) to produce the MD5 hash of that string.
 Entering *EXIT* exits the application.

 ```shell
 Enter a string to hash, or EXIT to exit: Hello, World!